-Imports of herbs and spices from countries outside the European Union (EU) must meet the same standards of food hygiene and safety procedures as food produced in the EU.
+Imports of herbs and spices from countries outside of GB must meet the same standards of food hygiene and safety procedures as food produced in GB.

 You do not normally need a health certificate to import herbs and spices.

 Standards for spices

 UK law does not define standards for spices.
 However, advice from the Health Protection Agency (HPA) on ‘end product’ microbiological criteria may be helpful.
 The HPA is an independent body that protects the health and wellbeing of everyone in England and Wales.

 APHA has further information on the criteria.

 Information on UK standards for spices is also available from the Seasoning and Spice Association’s (SSA) website.